This post may contain affiliate links.

 Cooking schedule:

-OR use this nifty plug timer to start your slow cooker off in the middle of the night.
+OR use this nifty plug timer to start your slow cooker off in the early hours.

 To take it up a notch: